alterat/traduzione-sito-TD/anpr.md

 ### The Team&#39;s Role

-ANPR is an essential step in rendering possible future innovations possible, which would be impossible or very expensive today.
+ANPR is an essential step in rendering future innovations possible, which would be impossible or very expensive today.
 The project existed well before the birth of the Digital Transformation Team: we took over the direction with the aim of creating a clear roadmap for implementation, modernising the operative method and accelerating its completion.
 In our blog